groveale/groveale.github.io/_posts/2025/2025-09-07-tax-optimisation-sunday.md

 You’ve heard of the 40% band, maybe even the 45%.
 But nobody warned you about the invisible cliffs:

 - The personal allowance taper past £100k.
-- The Child Benefit charge nibbling away from £50k.
 - That weird effective 60% zone.

 You’re not reckless.
 You’re just busy.
 And the system’s opacity quietly taxes that, too.
 Let's do some vibe coding to understand this mess